2/20/2025

 Alex

-Hello and welcome to the Constellium fourth quarter and full year 2024 Results Conference call.
+Hello and welcome to the Constellium fourth quarter and full year 2024 results conference call.
 My name is Alex and I'll be coordinating the call today.
-If you'd like to ask a question once the presentation has finished, please press start followed by one on the telephone keypad.
-I'll now hand it over to your host, Jason Hersheiser, Director of Investor Relations.
+If you'd like to ask a question once the presentation has finished, please press star followed by one on your telephone keypad.
+I'll now hand it over to your host, Jason Hershiser, Director of Investor Relations.
 Please go ahead.

 speaker